-The insurance industry is regulated by the China Banking and Insurance Regulatory Commission ("CBIRC"), which is an agency authorized by the State Council of the People's Republic of China.
-The CBIRC has authority to: (i) promulgate laws and regulations applicable to the insurance industry and insurance market participants; (ii) approve and examine insurance companies and insurance intermediaries in China and, where applicable, abroad; (iii) establish investment regulations; (iv) approve and examine the policy terms and premium rates for insurance products; (v) set standards to measure the financial soundness of insurance companies; (vi) require insurance companies to submit reports concerning their business operations and condition of assets; and (vii) order the suspension of all or part of an insurance company's business.
+The insurance industry in China is regulated by the China Banking and Insurance Regulatory Commission ("CBIRC"), which is a central government agency under the State Council of the People's Republic of China.
+The CBIRC has authority to: (i) issue regulatory rules and other normative documents applicable to the insurance industry and insurance market participants to implement the relevant laws and administrative regulations; (ii) review and approve the establishment, alteration and other significant matters of insurance institutions (which generally include insurance group (holding) companies, insurance companies and insurance asset management companies) and insurance intermediaries in China and, where applicable, their overseas activities (e.g., investment); (iii) review and approve the policy terms and premium rates for insurance products; (iv) formulate and implement standards to measure and supervise the corporate governance, risk management, internal control, financial soundness, capital sufficiency, solvency, operational compliance and information disclosure of insurance institutions; (v) require insurance institutions to submit periodical and ad hoc reports concerning their business operations and condition of assets; and (vi) take necessary regulation measures and impose corresponding regulatory sanctions (e.g. to order the suspension of all or part of an insurance company's business, to restrict the exercise of a shareholder's rights if that shareholder fails to fulfill its obligations).

-Currently, Chinese life insurance companies are allowed to invest in the following assets (subject to the satisfaction of conditions prescribed for each form of investment): bank deposits, government bonds of China, government agency bonds, corporate bonds, stocks, securities investments funds, real estate, domestic financial derivatives such as forwards, options and interest rate swaps, certain products of commercial banks, trust companies, securities companies and insurance asset management companies, and other investment channels as approved by the State Council.
+Currently, insurance companies established in China (including life insurance companies) are allowed to use their insurance funds (including their capital funds, reserve funds, undistributed profits, various reserves and other funds, whether dominated in RMB or a foreign currency) to invest in the following assets (subject to the satisfaction of conditions prescribed for each form of investment): bank deposits, various negotiable securities (such as government bonds, corporate bonds, financial bonds, stocks, units of securities investment funds), real estate, equity interest, financial derivatives such as forwards, options and interest rate swaps (provided that investment in any financial derivatives must not be speculative but be only intended for risk hedging and investment in offshore financial derivatives is subject to additional requirements of the CBIRC), products of insurance asset management companies, certain qualified financial products of commercial banks, trust companies, securities companies, securities investment fund management companies and other financial institutions and other investment channels as approved by the State Council.

-The minimum paid-up capital of an insurance company is 200 million Chinese yuan (RMB) and there are additional capital requirements when additional branches are established.
+The minimum paid-up capital of an insurance company is RMB200 million (in cash only) and there are additional capital requirements when additional branches are established.

-Insurance asset management companies are also regulated by the insurance regulatory agency under the State Council and may conduct the following businesses: (i) managing funds in RMB or foreign currencies entrusted to it by its Clients; (ii) managing its own funds in RMB or foreign currencies; (iii) offering insurance asset management products; and (iv) other businesses approved by the insurance regulator or other departments of the State Council.
+Insurance asset management companies are also regulated by the CBIRC and may conduct the following businesses: (i) managing and utilizing funds in RMB or foreign currencies entrusted to them by their clients (including but not limited to their shareholders and the insurance companies controlled by their shareholders); (ii) managing and utilizing their own funds in RMB or foreign currencies; (iii) privately offering insurance asset management products to qualified investors; and (iv) other businesses approved by the CBIRC or other ministries or departments of the State Council.

-The investment of insurance funds by insurance asset management companies is subject to the same requirements and limitations applicable to the investment activities of insurance companies.
-Custodians are designated for funds managed by insurance asset management companies and the custodians must be independent commercial banks or financial institutions that satisfy regulatory requirements.
-The registered capital of an insurance asset management company may not be less than RMB100 million or the equivalent amount of other freely convertible currencies.
+The management and utilization of insurance funds by insurance asset management companies is subject to requirements and limitations that are similar to those applicable to insurance companies.
+Currently, insurance and asset management companies established in China are allowed to use the entrusted insurance funds to invest in the following assets: bank deposits, government bonds, financial bonds, and other investment channels as approved by the State Council.
+Independent custodians are designated for funds managed by insurance asset management companies and those custodians must be commercial banks or other financial institutions that satisfy regulatory requirements.
+The registered capital of an insurance asset management company must not be less than RMB100 million or the equivalent amount in a freely convertible foreign currency.